msakrejda/attr_vault/README.md

 ### Philosophy

 Sensitive data should be encrypted at rest.
-Data breaches are common, and while preventing the breach in the first place is preferrable, defense in depth is a wise strategy.
+Data breaches are common, and while preventing the breach in the first place is preferable, defense in depth is a wise strategy.

 AttrVault encrypts your data in-application, so your encryption keys